DeadCarl/Abiogenesis/Gameplay/Monsters/Concept Scrapbook.md

 (185.2) kph winds in a 50 meter jet - [TCWS 5](https://en.wikipedia.org/wiki/Tropical_Cyclone_Wind_Signals)

-at 25 meters, the jet is hot enough to do burning damage

-leaky black tar mouth when not spewing afterburn
+at 25 meters, the jet is hot enough to do burning damage **a flame tank?
+Might need to beef up the range to 100 meter.
+Make a lot of noise so it really feels like a proper flame tank** leaky black tar mouth when not spewing afterburn

 ### Formula to move something with wind